-Last summer we told you about the R22 phase out and with cooling season approaching, Norrell Service Experts wanted to remind you of your options.
+We told you last summer about the R22 phase out and with summer approaching, Norrell Service Experts wanted to remind you of your choices.

-If you have an AC system installed prior to 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfy.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an AC system installed before 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 You can purchase recycled R22 now for existing air conditioning systems that use this particular refrigerant.

 The cost of R22 is going up because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?